DiffSSC: Semantic LiDAR Scan Completion using Denoising Diffusion Probabilistic Models: Introduction

 In this work, we propose DiffSSC, a novel SSC approach leveraging DDPMs.
 As shown in Fig.~\ref{fig:teaser}, our method jointly estimates missing geometry and semantics from a scene using raw sparse LiDAR point clouds.
 During training, the model learns the prior distribution by predicting residuals at different noise intensity levels.
 These multi-level noisy data are generated from ground truth using data augmentation.
-In the inference stage, the sparse semantic logits serve as conditional input, and the model generates a dense and semantic scene from pure Gaussian noise through a multi-step Markov process.
+In the inference stage, the sparse semantic logits serve as conditional input, and the model generates a dense semantic scene from pure Gaussian noise through a multi-step Markov process.
 We model both the point and semantic spaces, designing the forward diffusion and reverse denoising processes to enable the model to learn the scene prior to the semantic point cloud representation.
-In summary, our key contributions are: \begin{itemize} \item We utilize DDPMs for the SSC task, introducing a residual-learning mechanism compared to traditional approaches that directly estimate the complete scene from partial input. \item We separately model the point and semantic spaces to adapt to the diffusion process. \item Our approach operates directly on the point cloud, avoiding quantization errors and reducing memory usage, while making it a more efficient method for LiDAR point clouds. \item We design local and global regularization losses to stabilize the learning process. \end{itemize}
+In summary, our key contributions are: \begin{itemize} \item We utilize DDPMs for the SSC task, introducing a residual-learning mechanism compared to traditional approaches that directly estimate the complete scene from partial input. \item We jointly model the noise injection process in both the spatial and semantic domains and design corresponding local and global regularization losses to enhance generation quality. \item Our approach operates directly on the point cloud, avoiding quantization errors and reducing memory usage, while making it a more efficient method for LiDAR point clouds. \end{itemize}